mhelmetag/infinitycam/README.md

 On the old Surfline site, the surf cam pages expose two variables on the window that determine when the cam resets and plays ads.
 These are `cameraCurrentTime` and `cameraCurrentTimeReset`.

-If these two variables are set to something like 1 x 10^9 (+300 years) then the camera won't timeout.
+If these two variables are set to something like 1 x 10^9 then the cams won't timeout (unless you watch for +300 years).
+Normally the cams time out and show another ad every 30 seconds.

-This chrome extension does this for you automagically.
+This chrome extension sets these variables for you automagically so that you can just play a cam and watch without interruptions (besides the first ad).

 ## How to Install